 The Counselling Centre

-The Counselling Centre at Saint Mary’s University provides a comprehensive practicum training experience for masters level graduate students in Clinical Psychology, Counselling Psychology, and Educational Psychology programs.
+The Counselling Centre at Saint Mary’s University provides a comprehensive practicum training experience for masters and PhD level graduate students in Clinical Psychology, Counselling Psychology, and Educational Psychology programs.

 The program recognizes that prospective students bring with them a wide variety of educational and counselling experiences and is committed to providing placements that not only meet the needs of our clients (students at Saint Mary’s University), but also the training needs of practicum students.